Erovia/corner/content/faq/_index.md

 * if none of the above is an option, you can also short the RST and GND pins on your board's microcontroller (*not recommended*)

 {{% notice warning %}}
-Shorting the pins on the microcontroller is potentially **dangerious**.
+Shorting the pins on the microcontroller is potentially **dangerous**.
 Use it only as a last resort.
 {{% /notice %}}